Location and Travel

 Savusavu – the flight takes 55 minutes and affords some spectacular views.
 We have a courtesy pickup from Savusavu airport and Daku Resort is a 10-minute drive over the hill.

 Labasa – this is a 45-minute flight.
 Labasa airport is situated on the north side of Vanua Levu and is a very scenic 80-minute drive to Daku Resort.
 This is a larger airport so there is usually more availability with flights, and prices are often less than those to Savusavu.
-A taxi to the resort costs FJ$100 (approx AU$60).
-Guests who have used Labasa airport say it is a good opportunity to see more of the island than they otherwise would!
+A taxi to the resort costs FJ$120 (approx US$60 / Aus$80).
+Guests who have used Labasa airport say it is a good opportunity to see more of the island.

 You can check flights at www.fijiairways.com.